swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 ### Implicit products

-If the `products` array is omitted, the Swift Package Manager will infer a set of implicit products based on the targets in the package.
+If the `products` array is omitted, and if the package uses version 3 of the PackageDescription API, the Swift Package Manager will infer a set of implicit products based on the targets in the package.

-The rules for implicit products are:
+The rules for implicit products are the same as in SwiftPM 3:

 1. An executable product is implicitly defined for any target that produces an executable module (as defined here: https://github.com/apple/swift-package-manager/blob/master/Documentation/Reference.md).